himanshuxd/DeepDreamX/README.md

 # DeepDreamX

-DeepDreamX is stanalone script I have developed to perfrom Inceptionism, it is also acts as a graphical user interface (GUI) that facilitates standalone deep dream image processing, via one click image selection and result viewing.
+DeepDreamX is standalone script I have developed to perfrom Inceptionism, it is also acts as a graphical user interface (GUI) that facilitates standalone deep dream image processing, via one click image selection and result viewing.
 DeepDream, originally a project by Google, leverages the Caffe library developed by UC Berkeley to perform a Machine Learning technique known as Inceptionism.

 Original Image             |  Inception :-------------------------:|:-------------------------: